Summary

 Explanation

-This formula uses the SEARCH function to test user input for each value in the named range "list".
-The search logic is "contains" — when a value from "list" is found is found, SEARCH returns the position of the value as a number.
+This formula uses the SEARCH function to test user input for each value in the named range "list", which is the range D5:D10.
+The search logic is "contains" by default because of how SEARCH works.
+When a value from the "list" is found, either as a complete value or a substring, SEARCH returns the position of the match as a number.
 If not found, SEARCH returns an error.
+Since there are no invalid entries in cell B5, SEARCH returns an array of errors like this:

-SUMPRODUCT then sums up the items in the array and the result is tested against zero.
+Finally, the SUMPRODUCT function sums up the items in the array and the result is tested against zero.
 As long as all items are zero, SUMPRODUCT returns zero and validation succeeds.
-If SUMPRODUCT returns other number (i.e. when an item in "list" is found) the the formula returns FALSE and validation fails.
+If SUMPRODUCT returns a positive number, an invalid value has been found.
+The formula returns FALSE and validation fails.

 Dave Bruns Profile Picture